hashimTahir/hashimTahir/README.md

-I'm a software engineer working mostly in Java and Kotlin.
+Software engineer working mostly in Java and Kotlin.
 I have been working as a Android developer for more than 5 years, and as a software engineer for 7 years.
-But I can tinker with any technology (I have some experience with Python for backend, javaScript, NodeJS, Tensorflow)
+But I can tinker with any technology.

-🌱 what I'm currently working on

-    Ejabberd XMPP server and client for android.
-    Jetpack Compose.
-    Android Architecture patterns.
-    Kotlin multiplatform.

 📫 How to reach me